Stadium of Light: Seats

-The stadium was originally kitted predominately with red seats, the exception being a Sunderland emblem and the words "SUNDERLAND A.F.C" in white lettering on the East Stand, and the slogan "HA'WAY THE LADS" ("Ha'way" is a Mackem dialect equivalent of the Geordie word "Howay", meaning "Come on") in white lettering on the North Stand.
+The stadium originally had mainly red seats, except for a Sunderland emblem and the words "SUNDERLAND A.F.C" in white lettering on the East Stand, and the slogan "HA'WAY THE LADS" ("Ha'way" is a Mackem dialect equivalent of the Geordie word "Howay", meaning "Come on") in white lettering on the North Stand.
 A thin band of white seats also circled the top of the East and South stand.

-Over time, sections of red seats become bleached by the Sun, turning them pink - which became a source of mockery from opposing fans.
+Over time, sections of red seats become bleached by the sun, turning them pink - which became a source of mockery from opposing fans.
 Sunderland fans petitioned the club to replace the seats, even noting on the inclusion of the faded pink seats in the digital replica of the Stadium of Light in the FIFA video game.
 In 2016, the club announced that a programme of seat changes would take place as part of a face-lift for the stadium's 20th anniversary.
 Sections of the East Stand were replaced, but further work stalled.

-When Stewart Donald purchased the club in the summer of 2018, frustration over the pink seats (and the general state of the Stadium) came up frequently in his early engagements with fans.
+When Stewart Donald purchased the club in the summer of 2018, frustration over the pink seats (and the general state of the stadium) came up frequently in his early engagements with fans.
 In June, Donald announced that he had purchased 31,500 seats and requested Sunderland fans to volunteer to help change them.
 The seat change took place in phases, with hundreds of volunteering fans joined occasionally by club officials and players.
 Phase I was the South East corner and was completed on 19 July 2018, Phase II was the North East corner and North Stand on was completed on 15 September 2018, and Phase III the South West corner completed in October 2018.
 The fourth and final phase, replacing 10,000 seats in the South and West stands, began on 29 October 2018.
 The corners were replaced with white seats, while the sides and ends were left red.
 The emblem and lettering remained.
 The club were nominated as a finalist in 'Best Club Marketing Initiative' category at the 2018 Business Football Awards for the seat change activity.